BG3-Community-Library-Team/bg3-community/Tutorials/Tools/modders-guide-to-git/working-with-repositories.md

 Congratulations, you've created your first Git Repository!
 It's a little bit empty right now, but soon we'll show you how to make use of it.
 First, let's look at another option: Cloning a Repo.

 ## Cloning
 We've already created our own local repository, but what if we want to work with an existing Repo instead?
 This is where Github comes in.
 Follow [this link](https://github.com/BG3-Community-Library-Team/Sample-Template).
-It'll take you to our Sample Mod Template.
+It'll take you to the Community Library team's Sample Mod Template.

 If you'd like to take a moment to get familiar with the GitHub UI, click this button: